The Randy Players

 Richmond Symphony Orchestra

-The Richmond Symphony was founded in 1956.
+The Richmond Symphony Orchestra was founded in 1956.
 The Symphony enhances the quality of life in east central Indiana and west central Ohio by providing symphonic music of the highest caliber in live performances and music education in the local schools and community.
 Visit the Richmond Symphony Web site!

 Art Association of Randolph County

-Events ranging from jazz to bluegrass concerts, drama to dance, art classes to art shows, poetry reading to photography displays are offered by the Art Association.
+The Art Association of Randolph County hosts events ranging from jazz to bluegrass concerts, drama to dance, art classes to art shows, poetry reading to photography displays are offered by the Art Association.

 The Art Association of Randolph County has been responsible for bringing the arts into every corner of Randolph County, East Central Indiana and Western Ohio, the association has proven that the Arts are indeed crucial to a community's well being.

-Muncie Civic Theatre
+Muncie Civic Theater